AnithaPraveen-1520/EXP-6/README.md

 3. To get the good performance from the kit, main room temperature.
 4. To check the power supply, it should be 220+!- 10% 50Hz to avoid voltage hazard.

-RESULT: - LVDT was studied well and graph of displacement was linear for a particular range.
+RESULT:
+To understand and simulate the relation between core displacement and output voltage were developed and tested successfully.